From San Quentin Radio:

 In prisons across the United States, incarcerated people often separate themselves by race or ethnicity.
 Blacks hang with blacks, whites with whites, and so forth.
 But at San Quentin, people of all races participate in playing in a role-playing game called Dungeons and Dragons.
 They defy prison politics to share in a fun activity and also escape from the stress of the prison system.

 Instead of hanging out on the yard, a group of men are playing Dungeons and Dragons, or D&D for short.
-Dungeons and Dragons is a role-playing game with cards and dice, sort of like Monopoly, or Scrabble.
+Dungeons and Dragons is a role-playing game with dice, sort of like Monopoly, or Scrabble.

 Khalifah Christensen is one of the founding members of D&D at San Quentin.
 In today’s game, he is Max, a wizard.
 Khalifah started playing D&D when he was in junior high, and he was surprised to see it at San Quentin when he arrived.